MohamedOmara-cse/Task/README.md

 The website includes the following features:

 - A navbar with links to the different pages and a logo
-- Three project sections with images, titles and descriptions in Projects page
+- Three project sections with images, titles and descriptions in Projects page( /projects )
-- Search page with search input field and a search button
+- Search page with search input field and a search button ( /search )
 - A footer with links to social media profiles and a copyright notice

 ## Design